A Chekanov-Eliashberg algebra for Legendrian graphs: Applications

 In this section, we will discuss how to obtain the Legendrian contact homology algebra associated to a Legendrian link in a connected sum $\#^N (S^1\times S^2)$ as defined by Ekholm and Ng \cite{EN2015}.

-Let $\cL=(\Lambda,\fP)$ be a $m$-component Legendrian link with $\Z$-valued potential in $\#^N(S^1\times S^2)$, where the ambient space will be regarded as the boundary of the subcritical Weinstein manifold $W_N$ which is the standard $4$-ball with $N$ Weinstein one-handles attached as discussed in \S\ref{sec:geometric model}.
-We assume that each component has a base point $\{v^1,\cdots,v^m\}$, and so we may regard $\cL$ as a Legendrian graph having one and only one bivalent vertex in each component.
+Let $\cL=(\Lambda,\fP)$ be a $m$-component Legendrian link with $\ZZ$-valued potential in $\#^N(S^1\times S^2)$, where the ambient space will be regarded as the boundary of the subcritical Weinstein manifold $W_N$ which is the standard $4$-ball with $N$ Weinstein one-handles attached as discussed in \S~\ref{sec:geometric model}.
+We assume that each component $\Lambda_i$ has a bivalent vertex $v^i$.